gordonbrander/magnetize/README.md

 # magnetize

-> "We have IPFS at home".
+> "We have IPFS at home"

 Content addressed data over HTTP using magnet links.

-Basically include a CID, plus multiple redundant places where you can GET it over HTTP.

 ```
 magnet:?cid=<CID>&cdn=<URL>&cdn=<URL>
 ```

+Magnet link describes a CID, plus multiple redundant places to GET it over HTTP.
+Minimum viable decentralization is n > 1.
+Magnetize is the simplest way to get there.

+Magnetize offers a CLI with several tools for content-addressed data over HTTP:

+- `mag get <MAGNET_URL>` - fetch content addressed over HTTP using a magnet link.
+This command will try locations until it finds one that succeeds.
+- `mag serve <DIR>` - serves content addressed file data over HTTP.
+Files are served from the directory specified by the `dir` argument.
+The server is built in Rust, so is reasonably fast.
+- `mag add <FILE>` - add content addressed data from a file.
+This command will create a new file in the current directory, whose name is the CID of the data.

+See `mag --help` for a full list of commands and features.

+## How it works

+CID is used to check data integrity, the servers do not need to be trusted.

 ## Magnet links